-Chef's Table is a private dining room (capacity 16 seats) surcharged at US$85 per person.
+Chef's Table (menu) is a private dining room (capacity 16 seats) surcharged at US$85 per person.
 Reservations are required, and dress code is formal.
 The room is part of the Chops Grille restaurant and hosts every night an exclusive, 3-hours long gourmet dinner event with a 6-course menu.
 Each course is paired with premium wine.
 The event starts with a Champagne "meet & greet" with the fellow diners and the assigned sommelier (knowledgeable wine steward).
 Each wine is reviewed by the sommelier.
-All meals are prepared and reviewed by one of the ship’s top chefs.
-Menus are different each evening depending on the Chef’s personal choice.
+All meals are prepared and reviewed by one of the top chefs.
+Menus are different each evening depending on the chef's personal choice.
 If reservations are under 12, Chef's Table could be canceled.

 Izumi Express is Royal Caribbean's "sushi to go" option available fleetwide since July 2016.
 The "take-out sushi" is fresh-made and of premium quality.
 The new option is a great choice for families with kids (avoiding the formal sit-down meal) and for all passengers willing to enjoy this popular Japanese food somewhere else on the cruise ship (incl in their cabins).
-Izumi Express sushi ordering is via phone (anyone on the ship, incl the cabin’s) and also by going to the Izumi restaurant and placing your order there.
+Izumi Express sushi ordering is via phone (any one on the ship, including from cabins) and also by going to the Izumi restaurant and placing your order there.
 Guests can order any item from the Izumi's sushi menu during the restaurant's operational hours.
 The staff takes the order and provides a time window to pick it up (usually within 10-15 min).
 Meals are in to-go containers (plastic, transparent) and conveniently bagged up.
 Quick and easy takeaway service is provided by the new Izumi Express carts (colored in black) offering up to 8 pre-packaged sushi rolls.

-Bionic Bar (powered by Makr Shakr "robot bar") is the world's first ever bar run by robots working as both mixologists and bartenders.
+Bionic Bar (powered by Makr Shakr "robot bar") is the world's first-ever bar run by robots working as both mixologists and bartenders.
 There are 2 robotic arms that prepare and serve cocktails (all bottles hanging from the ceiling) making 2 drinks per minute.
 Cocktails are delivered in plastic cups via 4 conveyor belts.
 Orders are made via tablets.
 The menu offers classic and signature cocktails, plus the option for made-to-order concoctions.
 A TV display shows the ordered drinks, their ingredients and wait times.
 You can individually name your order.
 The name appears on the TV screen so you can track when the robot works on it.
 Just like at any of the ship bars, payments here are made via SeaPass (boarding cards) or RFID bracelets.
 Drinks can be ordered only by passengers 21+ years old.
 The "robot bar" is not a bar per se - it's a walkway running along the Esplanade.

 On level 2 of the shopping arcade there are two retail shops (name-brand boutiques) selling at duty-free prices Bvlgari (luxury perfumes, jewelry, watches) and Hublot (luxury Swiss watches).
 Port Merchants is a general store selling conveniences and also duty-free liquor and tobaccos.

-Wonderland (open between 6-9:30 pm, capacity 62 seats) is a specialty restaurant (at surcharge per person).
+Wonderland Imaginative Cuisine (menu, open between 6-9:30 pm, capacity 62 seats) is a specialty restaurant (at surcharge per person).
 Reservations are required.
 All menus are blank, and guests have to paint them with water-dipped paintbrushes to be able to read them.
 Wonderland restaurant's decor is also unique - with giant keys hanging from the ceiling, mismatched chairs, blown-glass artistic lighting.
 The cuisine is truly inventive, with popular recipes being mixed and twisted.
 The food here (like it or not) is something you most probably have never tried before.